-6.6 When physical contact with a student is a necessary part of the teaching/learning experience you must exercise caution to ensure that the contact is appropriate and acceptable, in consultation with the Program Directors and Therapists.
+6.6 When physical contact with a student is a necessary part of the teaching/learning experience you must exercise caution to ensure that the contact

 6.7 Attention to the toileting needs of young children should be done with caution.
 It may be appropriate to have the door open.
 For students with a disability the management of toileting needs should be included in the student's individual management plan.